 The 1st puppets originated on the subcontinent of India and quickly found a way to Southeast Asia and Europe.
-Czech people have loved the art of the puppeteer for hundreds of years; during times of intense Prussian influence throughout the eighteenth century, travelling puppeteer troupes kept the Czech humour and language alive in rural areas.
-Whilst the “legitimate” theatre’s language was always German, Czech was allowed if it was spoken by a puppet.
+Czech people have loved the puppeteer’s art for hundreds of years; during times of intense Prussian influence throughout the eighteenth century, travelling puppeteer troupes kept the Czech humour and language alive in rural areas.
+Whilst the “legitimate” theatre’s language was always German, Czech was allowed if a puppet spoke it.

-Until recent times, the majority of grand-fathers felt obligated to pass a collection of their personal linden wooden carved designs onto their grandsons.
-The influence of puppetry hit its’ peak from 1938 to 1989, while the Czechs were governed by several puppet regimes.
+Until recent times, most grand-fathers felt obligated to pass a collection of their personal linden wooden carved designs onto their grandsons.
+The influence of puppetry hit its’ peak from 1938 to 1989, while several puppet regimes governed the Czechs.
 These days, Hurvínek and Špejbl, who own a permanent stage located in Prague, are the best Czechs for children from Patagonia to Japan.
-Film Producer, Jan Švankmajer, is transforming wood characters into award winning movie stars.
+Film Producer, Jan Švankmajer, is transforming wood characters into award-winning movie stars.

 The majority of puppets bought in the touristy shops of Český Krumlov and Prague are supposed to be souvenirs.
 It is a rare artist who can transform bits of wood into agile puppets, and the value of these can escalate into 1000’s dollars.
 However, because the puppets boast a vibrant present and a celebrated past in the Czech Rep, even a straightforward witch, Pinocchio or jester will be a nice way to remember your Czech adventures.